Academic Catalog

 5700 Cass Avenue, Suite 1330, 313-577-5050, provides faculty mentors, student-faculty research projects, GRE preparation services, stipend support and travel funds to present research for WSU junior and senior students.
 The goal of the McNair Scholars Program is to prepare low-income, first generation and underrepresented students to successfully complete doctoral studies. in the areas of science, technology, engineering and mathematics.

-Col Gadson Office of Military and Veterans Academic Excellence (Gadson OMVAE)
+Colonel Gregory Gadson Office of Military and Veterans Academic Excellence (Gadson OMVAE)

-Suite 687 Student Center Building;
+Suite 687 Student Center Building

 313-577-9180